mediocregopher/bananaq/README.md

 Removes all events from the given queue.

-Effictively makes it as if the given queue never existed.
+Effectively makes it as if the given queue never existed.
 Any events in the process of being consumed from the given queue may still complete, but if they do not complete succesfully (no [QACK](#qack) is received) they will not be added back to the queue.